Session memory for AI coding agents

 cut: dead-end retries

-Launch the saved restart prompt and continue from the middle instead of the beginning.
+Load the saved restart prompt and pick up from the middle instead of the beginning.
+Add --launch only when you want a separate window.

 step 3